SSouik/personal-website-template/README.md

 # Personal Website Template

 This repo serves as a template to help you get started making a personal/resume webstie.
-The template uses React/Next.js which is a static site generator to create a static website meant to be hosted in a cloud provider such as [AWS](https://aws.amazon.com/) or [Azure](https://azure.microsoft.com/en-us/).
+The template uses React/Next.js which is a static site generator to create a static website meant to be hosted in a cloud provider such as [AWS](https://aws.amazon.com/).

 <br/>